-Send Jessica a message explaining your needs and you will receive a response by email.
+Send Jessica a message explaining your needs and you will receive a response shortly.
 Have you already emailed Jessica or another tutor?
 If so, you have an account!
 Sign in now

 Maryland Institute College of Art BFA